-Have YES you previously uploaded the below information under in the Document Vault?
+Have you previously uploaded the below information under in the Document Vault?
+YES [] NO [X]

-Is the e proposer an individual?
+Is the proposer an individual?
+YES [] NO [X] Should the proposer be other than an individual, the Proposal MUST include:

-YES

-i) Date of formation;

-03/04/1994

-ii) Name, addresses, and position of all persons having a financial interest in the company, including shareholders, members, general or limited partner.
+- i) Date of formation; 03/04/1994 - Name, addresses, and position of all persons having a financial interest in the company, including shareholders, members, general or limited partner.
 If none, explain.

-This information can be found in our public filings

-No individuals with a financial interest in the company have been attached..

-iii) Name, address and position of all officers and directors of the company.
+This information can be found in our public filings - Name, address and position of all officers and directors of the company.
 If none, explain.
-See Moody's Annual report for 2021

-No officers and directors from this company have been attached.

-- iv) State of incorporation (if applicable); DE - v) The number of employees in the firm; 5482 - vi) Annual revenue of firm; 2411640 - vii) Summary of relevant accomplishments Moody's Analytics Awards-See Annual Report.
+See Moody's Annual report for 2022 - iv) State of incorporation (if applicable); DE - v) The number of employees in the firm; 7122 - vi) Annual revenue of firm; 270000000 - vii) Summary of relevant accomplishments

+Moody's Analytics Awards-See Annual Report.
 Below are a few recent awards.

-Moody's Again Earns Top LGBTQ+ Corporate Equality Score From Human Rights Campaign 01/27/2022

-NEW YORK--(BUSINESS WIRE)-- Moody's Corporation (NYSE:MCO)today announced that it has again received a perfect score on the Human Rights Campaign Foundation's 2022 Corporate Equality Index (CEI), marking the eleventh consecutive year the company has earned a top ranking.
+Moody's Again Earns Top LGBTQ+ Corporate Equality Score From Human Rights Campaign 01/27/2022 NEW YORK--(BUSINESS WIRE)-- Moody's Corporation (NYSE:MCO)today announced that it has again received a perfect score on the Human Rights Campaign Foundation's 2022 Corporate Equality Index (CEI), marking the eleventh consecutive year the company has earned a top ranking.
 The CEI is a national benchmarking survey and report that measures and tracks corporate policies and practices related to LGBTQ+ workplace equality.
 Moody's Named to Bloomberg Gender-Equality Index for Third Consecutive Year 01/26/2022 NEW YORK--(BUSINESS WIRE)-- Moody's Corporation (NYSE:MCO)today announced that it has been included in the Bloomberg Gender-Equality Index (GEI) for the third year in a row.
 Moody's was recognized for ongoing leadership in promoting gender equality among its peer companies in the global business community.

 - viii) Copies of all state and local licenses and permits. - B. Indicate number of years in business.

-28 - Provide any other information which would be appropriate and helpful in determining the Proposer's capacity and reliability to perform these services.
-Moody's has provided these services to Nassau County for 7 out of the last 8 years. - D. Provide names and addresses for no fewer than three references for whom the Proposer has provided similar services or who are qualified to evaluate the Proposer's capability to perform this work.
+C. Provide any other information which would be appropriate and helpful in determining the Proposer's capacity and reliability to perform these services.
+Moody's has provided these services to Nassau County for 8 out of the last 9 years.

+D. Provide names and addresses for no fewer than three references for whom the Proposer has provided similar services or who are qualified to evaluate the Proposer's capability to perform this work.

 Company To be provided if contract awarded

 Contact Person Jordan Hoffa

 Address 7 World Trade Center

 City New York State/Province/Territory NY

 Country US

 Telephone (347) 205-2051

 Fax #

 E-Mail Address jordan.hoffa@moodys.com

 Company To be provided if contract awarded

 Contact Person Jordan Hoffa

 Address 7 World Trade Center

 City New York State/Province/Territory NY

 Country US

 Telephone (347) 205-2051

 Fax #

 E-Mail Address jordan.hoffa@moodys.com

 Company To be provided if contract awarded

 Contact Person Jordan Hoffa

 Address 7 World Trade Center

 City New York State/Province/Territory NY

 Country US

-E of 7 Day 2 2016

 Telephone (347) 205-2051

 Fax #

 E-Mail Address jordan.hoffa@moodys.com